omondii/alx-backend/0x01-caching/README.md

 3. <b> LRU </b>
 -> /*Least Recently Used*/ - removes the least recently used item when the cache is full.
 -> Assumes that data that hasn't been used is less likely to be accessed soon

+4. <b> MRU </b>
+-> /*Most Recently Used*/ - removes the most recently used items from the cache when it is full.
+-> Assumes the most recently used is more likely to be accessed again soon